csckcac/platform/products/mb/README.txt

 Key Features of WSO2 MB
 ==================================
 WSO2 Message Broker brings messaging and eventing capabilities into your SOA framework.
-This latest addition to the WSO2 family of products possesses following key features.
+The latest version of this product possesses following key features.

 - WS-Eventing
-- Message store based on Amazon SQS API
 - JMS Pub/Sub and Queuing

 The underlying messaging framework of the WSO2 Message Broker is powered by Apache Qpid,